 Are you looking for the best places to visit in Shropshire?
 From exploring Ludlow to Iron Bridge, this is what to do in Shropshire!

-Shropshire is one of those really underrated places in England.
-I’m not going to say it’s a hidden gem, because places like Ludlow and Ironbridge are already famous, but it was the countryside that really surprised me – it’s absolutely stunning here (hopefully my photos in this post will show that!)
+It’s one of those really underrated places in England.
+I’m not going to say it’s a hidden gem, because places like Ludlow and Ironbridge are already famous, but it was the countryside that really surprised me.
+It really is absolutely stunning here (hopefully my photos in this post will show that!)

-On my latest UK staycation, I went on the hunt to find the best places to visit in Shropshire, and I completely fell in love with the place.
+On my latest UK staycation, I went on the hunt to find the best places in Shropshire, and I completely fell in love with the place.

 The views from the Stiperstones walk was enough to do that, but throw in little villages like Church Stratton and the history of Ludlow Castle, and I was completely sold.